Deforestation in Costa Rica: Effects

-Decline of deforestation 1977-2004
+Decline of deforestation 1977-2005

 The amount of Costa Rican land deforested annually has declined since 1977:

 Response

 The government response in Costa Rica has been lauded by many scientists and climate change researchers as having one of the most effective government programs to combat deforestation.
 The conservation program in Costa Rica is particularly ambitious and is one of the most developed among tropical rainforest countries.
 The largest factor contributing to this was the monetary incentives that Costa Rica implemented in order to incentivize land owners to replant trees.

 PES Program

 PES (Payments for Environmental Services program) was founded in 1996 in order to pay farmers for implementing practices that protected watersheds and decreased the amount of carbon dioxide released into the atmosphere.
-The program pays landowners 64 USD per hectare of untouched or replanted forest.
+The program pays landowners US$64 per hectare of untouched or replanted forest.
 The PES program utilizes a national tax on fossil fuels to pay for protected forests[].
 Despite the government experiencing policy changes, the PES program has remained in place for over 20 years.
-The program has paid 524 million USD to farmers contracted under PES since its inception in 1996.
+The program has paid US$524 million to farmers contracted under PES since its inception in 1996.
 There are three different programs that farmers can benefit from: forest protection, reforestation, sustainable forest management and agroforestry.

 The PES program is also celebrated for targeting specific underrepresented groups in land ownership, such as women and indigenous people, to be a part of the program.
 There are also specific programs that exist to incentivize small farmers to continue their sustainable practices.
 Those who benefit from the program use the proceeds to improve the quality of life in the farms and surrounding areas.

 Despite this, the PES program does have its drawbacks as some farms and villages are unaware of the program because of lack of awareness.
 Smaller farms may be less inclined to be used for the PES program if there is little carbon dioxide reduction possible for those particular areas.
 Certain regulations and standards also decrease the amount of farms that are able to participate in the program.